Tübingen: Main sights

 Students and tourists also come to the Neckar River in the summer to visit beer gardens or go boating in Stocherkähne, the Tübingen equivalent of Oxford and Cambridge punts, only slimmer.
 A Stocherkahn carries up to 20 people.
 On the second Thursday of June, all Stocherkahn punts take part in a major race, the Stocherkahnrennen.

-Bebenhausen Abbey lies in the village of Bebenhausen, a district of Tübingen.
-A subdivision of the pilgrimage route known as the Way of St. James starts here and runs through Tübingen.
+Bebenhausen Abbey, the former Cistercian monastery complex that the Kings of Württemberg later maintained as a hunting retreat, lies in the village of Bebenhausen, now a district of the northern fringe of Tübingen.
+It is a starting point for a Jakobweg, one of a network pilgrimage routes leading toward the popular Camino de Santiago in Spain.